-Prevent, Test, Treat
+Prevent, Test, Treat STDs/STIs

 At Adagio Health, you can get simple, quick, and judgment-free testing and treatment for Sexually Transmitted Infections (STIs) or Sexually Transmitted Diseases (STDs).

-A disease or infection that can be spread from one person to another through sexual activity.
+An STD or STI is a disease or infection that can be spread from one person to another through sexual activity.
 Sexual activity can include intercourse (vaginal sex), anal sex, oral sex, and skin to skin contact.

 • Keep a monogamous relationship.
 That means you and your partner agree to only be sexually active with each other.